The NIH Almanac

 NEI supports studies which assist the small business community in commercializing innovative technologies.

 The NEI supports didactic and research training for pre-bacculaureate, doctoral, and post-doctoral level scientists through both individual and institutional awards.

 Office of the Scientific Director

 The Office of the Scientific Director (OSD) supports basic and clinical research within the Division of Intramural Research (DIR) that is carried out by over 150 researchers (investigators, staff scientists and clinicians, and scientific support staff) in various research disciplines.
 The NEI intramural program also provides training for about 120 fellows and students.
-In addition, the OSD oversees several shared resources that include a genetic engineering facility, histopathology services, a biological imaging core, a visual function core, as well as veterinary services.
+In addition, the OSD oversees several shared core facilities that provide intellectual and technical support in genetic engineering, histopathology, biological imaging, visual function, and flow cytometry.

 - pilot clinical trials

 - structure and function of genes and proteins with key roles in normal, aging and diseased eye

 - genetically engineered models for human eye disease

 - nerve cell communications that transmit visual information across the retina

 - genetic susceptibility for AMD and diabetic retinopathy